-proc lib:start link is synchronous and does not return until proc lib:init ack has been called.
+proc_lib:start_link is synchronous and does not return until proc_lib:init_ack or proc lib:init fail has been called, or when the process exits.

 Debugging

 To support the debug facilities in sys, a debug structure is needed.
 The Deb term is initialized using sys:debug_options/1: